dev-AshishRanjan/Hacktoberfest-Frontend/README.md

 ## To Do

 These are the changes you can make.
 Steps to contribute to this project:

-1. _ADD your `Project files` of **HTML,CSS,JS** in `./projects/` directory_
+1._ADD your `Project files` of **HTML,CSS,JS** in `./projects/` directory_

 - You have to add your own files first in `./projects/`.
 Your project has to be a project of HTML+CSS+JS, where js is not mandatory.
-Or all 3 files can be merged in *index.html* also.
+Or all 3 files can be merged in _index.html_ also.
 - You can see this project for reference : `./projects/Example-Project`.

-2. _ADD your information in `./contribution/ProjectList.json` file_
+2._ADD your information in `./contribution/ProjectList.json` file_
 - Copy-paste this below code and modify it with your own details

   ```json